open-contracting/standard/standard/docs/en/getting_started/publication_patterns.md

 A package may contain a single release or record, or may be used to publish a collection of releases, or a collection of records.

-Consult the the release package and record package schemas (TODO - ADD LINKS) to package up your data.
+Consult the the release package and record package schemas to package up your data.

 #### Example release package